-To see why $X_Y$ satisfies the constraints, decompose $f$ into paths.
-Since $(S,\bar{S})$ is a fair cut, each path crosses the cut exactly once (no flow can cross the cut backwards) and therefore can be assigned to a split vertex in $X_Y$.
-Thus, we can view $f$ as two routings: one from $s$ (i.e. $X_A$) to $X_Y$, and one from $X_Y$ to $t$ (i.e. $X_B$).
+To see why $X_Y$ satisfies the constraints, decompose $f''$ into flow paths.
+Thus, we can view $f''$ as two routings: one from $s$ (\ie, $X_A$) to $X_Y$, and one from $X_Y$ to $t$ (\ie, $X_B$).
 Reversing the former flow gives the result. \end{proof}